bertelschmitt/multistreamYOLO/README.md

 ### OR

-Clone this complete repo, follow the steps below, read [MultiYOLO.md](/MultiYOLO.md) (docs for the modofied YOLO object) and [MultiDetect.md](/MultiDetect.md), and you are an expert.
+Clone this complete repo, follow the steps below, read [MultiYOLO.md](/MultiYOLO.md) (docs for the modified YOLO object) and [MultiDetect.md](/MultiDetect.md), and you are an expert.

 #### Setting up Virtual Environment